1. How long have you worked with Charity People and what was your career to date before here?

 3. What do you feel you uniquely bring to your clients at Charity People?

-4. What advice would you give to people looking for a job in data in the current market?
+4. What advice would you give to people looking for a job in fundraising in the current market?

-5. Any top tips on being a great data worker?
+5. Any top tips on being a Fundraiser?